kenhkan/morrison/README.md

 *TODO*

-## Writing FBP-aware components
+## Manual handling of IPs

 Sometimes the component developer does not want Vyzzi to automatically marshal data so that a Unix-like program just works.
 A scenario is when array ports are needed.
 The concept of array ports is unique to FBP, an equivalent to which does not exist in the Unix-like world.
-In that case, the developer must write the wrapper herself to leverage the feature.
+In that case, the developer must handle the IPs herself to leverage the feature.

-An FBP-aware component designates itself as such by setting the attribute `elementary.fbp-aware` to `true`.
+An FBP-aware component designates itself as such by setting the attribute `elementary.ip-handling` to `raw`.
 A side-effect of this is that all automatic data marshalling enabled by `elementary.expectations` are ignored given that the component has volunteered to take control.

-Note that only an elementary component may be designated FBP-aware.
-A composite component is automatically FBP-aware given that its constituent parts need to be FBP-aware to begin with.

 ### Ports